skedgeme/wrecker/examples/Client.md

 ## Make a Some What Generic JSON API

 `wreq` is pretty easy to use for JSON APIs but it could be easier.
-Here we make a quick wrapper around `wreq` specialized to JSON and we utilize `wrecker`
+Here we make a quick wrapper around `wreq` specialized to JSON and we utilize `record`

 First, there is the ever popular `Envelope` type.
 On the right of the type definition is the JSON serialization.